harvard-hbs/rag-example/README.md

 - The LLM chat interface, `AzureChatOpenAI` in our case.

-The `document_chatbot.py` script demonstrates the creation of the full retrieval chain and the invokation of the chain from prompt to response and the relevant code is shown here.
+The `document_chatbot.py` script demonstrates the creation of the full retrieval chain and the invokation of the chain from prompt to response.
+The relevant code is shown here.

 ```
 # Access persisted embeddings and expose through langchain retriever